 What I really needed

-What I needed wasn’t better memory.
-It was something closer to a nervous system – real-time, low-level awareness of operational state.
-Not “here’s what you did wrong last Tuesday” but “you’re going in circles right now.”
+I needed metacognition.
+Claude needed to think about how it was thinking and Proprioception – something closer to a nervous system – a real-time, low-level awareness of operational state.
+Not “here’s what you did wrong last Tuesday” but “you’re going in circles” or “I’ve made a syntax error”.

 How it works